adaltas/node-nikita/src/fs/lstat.coffee.md

 # `nikita.fs.lstat(options, callback)`

 Retrieve file information.
-If path is a symbolic link, then the link itself is stat-ed, not the file that it refers to.
+If path is a symbolic link, then the link itself is stated, not the file that it refers to.

 ## Source Code